wharfkit/website/src/routes/blog/posts/26-sessionkit-released.md

 - [The Web Renderer](#), which provides an out-of-the-box user experience.
 - [4 sample projects](#) that illustrate how Wharf integrates into popular web frameworks.
-- [4 wallet plugins](https://github.com/wharfkit/?q=wallet&type=all&language=&sort=), which allow users to accept apps with their preferred wallet.
+- [4 wallet plugins](https://github.com/wharfkit/?q=wallet&type=all&language=&sort=), which allow users to access apps with their preferred wallet.
 - [4 transact plugins](https://github.com/wharfkit/?q=transact&type=all&language=&sort=) that make performing transactions on Antelope blockchains easier.
 - [3 plugin templates](#), which allow developers to extend the Session Kit.